mnortoft/QuantWealth/README.md

 Please cite this compendium as:

-> Authors, (2021). *Compendium of R code and data for Quantifying Grave
+> Authors, (2022). *Compendium of R code and data for Repository for the
-> Wealth*.
-Accessed 16 dec 2021.
+> paper A new Framework for Quantifying Grave Wealth*.
+Accessed 15 aug
+> 2022.

 ## Contents